 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite season?
+Q: What’s your favorite TV show?

 Q: What’s your favorite snack?